build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ### Set up permission for Terraform in environment accounts

 Next, we need to create the IAM roles and policies in the new accounts, and update our existing IAM roles with additional policies to allow them to assume these new roles in the environment accounts.
 First, we need to define additional `AWS` providers to allow Terraform to create infrastructure in our new accounts.
-Terraform provider [alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) allow you to configure multiple providers, with different configurations.
-In our case, we will create the default one to use our Main account, and then set up 3 additional ones, each for `dev`, `test`, and `prod`, and use IAM role switching to access them.
+Terraform provider [aliases](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) allow you to configure multiple providers with different configurations.
+In our case, we will create the default provider to use our Main account, and then set up 3 additional ones for `dev`, `test`, and `prod`, and use IAM role switching to access them.
 We will use the IAM role created as part of our new accounts to do this.
 Add the following to the `providers.tf` file - since we created the new AWS accounts using Terraform, we can reference the account IDs via those resources:

 ```bash
 provider "aws" {